How Do I Find Pro Bono Projects?

-Review the In-House Projects list and Caravans page for more information on current projects and opportunities for Columbia Law School students.
+- Review the In-House Projects list and Caravans page for more information on current projects and opportunities for Columbia Law School students.

-Attend these events to hear student groups talk about projects you can get involved in.
+- Attend Pro Bono Brown Bags and the Pro Bono Fair to hear student groups talk about projects.
 Approach speakers at panels who are working on topics of interest to you and see if they need assistance on particular projects or cases.

 When Should I Start Looking?

-- 1Ls: During the first semester, 1Ls need to gauge their workload (and stress level) but many students feel that doing a few hours of pro bono a week or working on a time-limited project, reminds them why they came to law school and enables them to meet like-minded students.
+- 1Ls: During the first semester, 1Ls need to gauge their workload (and stress level) but many students feel that doing a few hours of pro bono a week or working on a time-limited project reminds them why they came to law school and enables them to meet like-minded students.
 Many 1Ls participate in Columbia’s In-House Projects in both the first and second semesters.

-- 3Ls: Students in their third year should definitely be looking during the first semester!
+- 3Ls: Students in their third year should be looking during the first semester!
 Columbia staff has learned from experience that “stuff happens” and students cannot predict how much time they will have in their last semester, no matter how meticulously they plan.
 In addition, public interest organizations are not usually thrilled about giving projects to students whom they perceive to be “killing” hours for graduation, and students do not want to be left scrambling for the few projects that are out there.

 - Vacations & Caravans: Many students do not want to add to their already busy academic schedules and opt to do pro bono over spring, summer, or winter break.
 Student groups organize pro bono caravans in the spring, allowing teams of students to travel to other states and countries to work intensively for a week.
 Other students who go home for winter and/or spring break choose to work on remote research projects or assist a public interest/governmental organization nearby.